mpv-player/mpv/DOCS/man/options.rst

     barely related to this anymore, but will be somewhat compatible in some cases.

+``--hwdec-extra-frames=<N>``
+    Number of GPU frames hardware decoding should preallocate (default: see ``--list-options`` output).
+If this is too low, frame allocation may fail during decoding, and video frames might get dropped and/or corrupted.
+    Setting it too high simply wastes GPU memory and has no advantages.

+    This value is used only for hardware decoding APIs which require preallocating surfaces (known examples include ``d3d11va`` and ``vaapi``).
+    For other APIs, frames are allocated as needed.
+The details depend on the libavcodec implementations of the hardware decoders.

+    The required number of surfaces depends on dynamic runtime situations.
+The default is a fixed value that is thought to be sufficient for most uses.
+But in certain situations, it may not be enough.

 ``--hwdec-image-format=<name>``
     Set the internal pixel format used by hardware decoding via ``--hwdec`` (default ``no``).
 The special value ``no`` selects an implementation